You are welcome here!

 Kids playground & Fellowship

-If you've read through all the questions so far, you know we have fellowship with coffee and treats for the kids and adults and a playground for the kids following worship.
-Please join us so we get a chance to know you or feel free to leave as soon as worship is over for the day.
+We have fellowship for the kids and adults and a playground for the kids following worship.
+Please join us so we have a chance to know you.
 As always, go in peace serve the Lord.

 YES!
 We believe the sacrament of holy communion is a gift from God to us and because Jesus is the host (it is Jesus' body and blood in the bread and wine) everyone is welcome.
 On Sundays, instructions are printed in the bulletin, but if you follow the congregation you'll see that some folks come up first to drink wine from the common cup and others wait to receive wine or grape juice in individual cups.
 We have a continuous gathering around our altar during communion.
 Some people kneel and some stand.
 If you have mobility issues, please speak with an usher or the Pastor before worship and she will bring you communion to you.

 .
 We have Gluten free wafers available as well.
 Some of our kids take communion and some receive a blessing.
 Our pastor is good about asking when she meets people for the first time, but you can also indicate when she comes around with the bread if you'd like your child to receive communion or a blessing.
 If for some reason you'd prefer a blessing, indicate that as well.

 We love kids!!
 Our pastor has spent her whole life surrounded by children and loves having them in worship.
 We have a special time set apart following the gospel reading each week for the kids to come forward.
 Sometimes our pastor leads the kids in a somewhat silly or fun activity and sometimes the message is more serious.